 Marci Shegogue has served as music director for hundreds of professional, community and educational program productions in the D.C. area over the past 40 years.
 In addition to working with The Free Theater (Fame, Mamma Mia, In the Heights), she is the resident Music Director for Free Range Humans, a professional immersive theater company, and serves on the Board for the brand new Free Range Kids program (both based in Frederick, MD).
 Marci has worked extensively with various educational musical theater programs in the DMV, including Montgomery County Public Schools drama programs.
-Favorite productions include Chicago and Catch Me If You Can (Act Two at Levine), Jekyll and Hyde (immersive), Murder Ballad, Always Patsy Cline, Striking 12, 35mm (Free Range Humans), Double Trouble (Imagination Stage), Infinite Future: A Celebration of Leonard Bernstein (Monumental Theater), Tommy (Kensington Arts Theater), Aida and In the Heights (Northwest High School), Spamalot, Shrek and Forever Plaid (Rockville Musical Theater), and Beauty and the Beast (Damascus Theatre Company).
+Favorite productions include Jekyll and Hyde (immersive), Murder Ballad, Always Patsy Cline, Striking 12, 35mm (Free Range Humans), Double Trouble (Imagination Stage), Infinite Future: A Celebration of Leonard Bernstein (Monumental Theater), Catch Me If You Can (Act Two at Levine), Tommy (Kensington Arts Theater), Aida and In the Heights (Northwest High School), Spamalot and Forever Plaid (Rockville Musical Theater), and Beauty and the Beast (Damascus Theatre Company).
 She is a University of Maryland theater and music department alumnus and has trained professionally with DC and NYC artists.
-Marci is also a collaborate accompanist, mentor and audition coach, freelance musician, and most importantly, a mom to her two musical daughters.
+Marci is also a collaborative accompanist, mentor and audition coach and freelance musician.

 Andrew Scott Zimmer has been a theatrical journeyman for 20 years.
 As the creative force behind The Alden’s 2020 Drive-Thru Drama program, he’s written and directed the original one acts Small Change and the forthcoming interactive From the Ash Baxter Files: The Case of the Missing Magnifying Glass, and is slated for a third original play in the fall.
 He’s co-written three full musicals (Awesome Alliteration for the Philly Fringe, which he also directed, and for iStage, Journey to the Center of the Cafeteria and Unlabeled) in addition to a half-dozen or so elementary school musicals for Educational Theatre Company.
 He’s directed the last four and a half youth productions for The Alden (Sideways Stories, Stinky Cheese, Snow White Variety Hour, Winnie-the-Pooh, and the canceled Dorothy Meets Alice) as well as Mary Poppins for iStage.
 As an actor (AEA), he’s appeared in productions in Philadelphia, Los Angeles, Hawaii, and most recently locally, leading 4615 Theatre’s blockbuster Enron.
 His TV credits include Investigation Discovery’s Dead of Night.
 Although largely retired from music direction, he continues to coach voice, a practice he started in 2005.